Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/AzureSDKGeneration_Prerequistites.md

 ## Set up TypeSpec project

-Make sure you have a typespec project in the `main` branch of the public API specification repository [azure-rest-api-specs](https://github.com/Azure/azure-rest-api-specs).
+Make sure you have a TypeSpec project in the `main` branch of the public API specification repository [azure-rest-api-specs](https://github.com/Azure/azure-rest-api-specs).
 You can find more information about creating an API spec on TypeSpec [here](https://aka.ms/azsdk/typespec).

 ## Set up SDK Project Folder